Jerk (cooking)

 Jerk is a style of cooking native to Jamaica, in which meat is dry-rubbed or wet-marinated with a hot spice mixture called Jamaican jerk spice.

 The technique of jerking (or cooking with jerk spice) originated from Jamaica's indigenous peoples, the Arawak and Taíno tribes, and was adopted by the descendants of 17th-century Jamaican Maroons who intermingled with them.

 The smoky taste of jerked meat is achieved by using various cooking methods, including modern wood-burning ovens.
-Chicken or pork is usually jerked, and the main ingredients of the spicy jerk marinade / sauce are allspice (Note: A fragrant spice native to the Caribbean, the dried ground berry of a particular species of the flowering shrub Pimenta dioica.
+Chicken or pork is usually jerked, and the main ingredients of the spicy jerk marinade/sauce are allspice (Note: A fragrant spice native to the Caribbean, the dried ground berry of a particular species of the flowering shrub Pimenta dioica.
 The Jamaican name for allspice is "pimento", due to conflation of the words pimenta and pimento.
-It is also called myrtle pepper.) and scotch bonnet peppers, which are native to Jamaica and were cultivated by the Taínos.
+It is also called myrtle pepper.) and Scotch bonnet peppers, which are native to Jamaica and were cultivated by the Taínos.

 Etymology

 The word "jerk" is said to come from charqui, a Spanish term of Quechua origin for jerked or dried meat, which eventually became the word "jerky" in English.

-The term jerk spice (also known as Jamaican jerk spice) refers to a spice rub.
-The word "jerk" refers to the spice rub, a wet marinade and mop sauce made from it, and to the particular cooking technique.
+The term jerk spice (also known as Jamaican jerk spice) refers to the spice rub.
+The word "jerk" refers to the spice rub, a wet marinade and mop sauce made from it, as well as the particular cooking technique.

 History

-Taíno term barabicu or barbacoa means “framework of sticks”— applied to a wide range of structures, including earth oven / cooking pit and a raised wooden grill for roasting and smoking foods.
+Taíno term barabicu or barbacoa means “framework of sticks”—a wide range of structures, including earth oven or cooking pit and a raised wooden grill for roasting and smoking foods.

+Origin

+According to historical evidence, jerked meat was first cooked by the indigenous Taínos.
+In 1516, Spanish historian Gonzalo Fernández de Oviedo y Valdés, documented how they prepared and preserved meats and fish on a barbacoa, using native hot peppers (Scotch bonnet and cayenne pepper) and pimento for seasoning.
+Sometimes, meats were wrapped in papaya leaves to tenderize them before jerking.
+Historically, local game (wild meats) were jerked, such as coney (hutia), iguana, wild hog (peccary), agouti, wild birds, waterfowl, turtle etc., while a variety of seafood included parrotfish, grouper, snapper, shark, lobster, conch and others.

+In the early period of colonization, Spanish conquistadors also adopted Taíno culinary traditions in order to survive.
+They introduced livestock (pig, cattle and chicken) to the island in the 1500s, which were often cured by adopting the Taíno method of jerking meats over a barbacoa, using pimento wood and berries for flavour and preservation.

-According to evidence from historians, jerked meat was first cooked by the indigenous Taínos.
-During the invasion of Jamaica in 1655, the Spanish colonists freed their enslaved Africans who fled into the Jamaican countryside, intermingling with the remaining Taínos, learning and adapting aspects of their culture— thus, becoming some of the first Jamaican Maroons.
-It appears that these runaway slaves learned this practice from the Taínos.
+During the invasion of Jamaica in 1655, the Spanish colonists freed the enslaved Africans who fled into the Jamaican countryside, becoming some of the first Jamaican Maroons.
+They intermingled with the remaining Taínos, learning and adapting aspects of their culture including the practice of jerking.